150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

 This capability indicates that userspace can load HV_X64_MSR_VP_INDEX msr.
 Its value is used to denote the target vcpu for a SynIC interrupt.
-For compatibility, KVM initializes this msr to KVM's internal vcpu index.
+For compatibilty, KVM initializes this msr to KVM's internal vcpu index.
 When this capability is absent, userspace can still query this msr's value.

 8.13 KVM_CAP_S390_AIS_MIGRATION